danhounshell/openidaspnetauth-sample/README.md

 # openidaspnetauth-sample
-An old same application showing using OpenId authentication with ASP.NET Auth
+An old sample application showing usage of OpenId authentication with ASP.NET Auth

-Note: everything following is from the old readme.
-Links, sites, etc. may no longer exist or be the same.
+*Note: everything following is from the old readme.
+Links, sites, etc. may no longer exist or be the same.*

 OpenID Sample ASP.NET Web Application